Abstract

 A deeper dive into methodological challenges and opportunities

 Firstly, it is important to clarify that our choice of latent semantic analysis (LSA) as the technique for constructing the container semantic space is dictated by the resultant vector space's nature, which ensures orthogonality of the generated latent dimensions via singular value decomposition (SVD).
 This orthogonality constraint was initially adopted to ensure the container space's conformity to a Hilbert space—being this orthogonality a desirable but not essential feature for this type of vector spaces.
+10 While this condition does confer interpretability to the system when it collapses into a basis vector, the latent dimensions in LSA are not inherently interpretable, thus adding no additional informative value and merely constraining our container space.
+Consequently, acknowledging the container space as merely a coordinate system that abstractly represents information (term vectors in the space can be considered degenerate states 11 ), it becomes feasible to use any semantically defined vector space as a container space.
+Alternative approaches could involve predictive models like Word2Vec 12 or even Transformer-based architectures like GPT models or BERT.
+13 In both instances, the embedding space generated when applied to a linguistic corpus will produce a vector space amenable for use as a container space.

-Contour of China in a 176 dimensions BERT container space
+Contour of China in a 176 dimensions BERT container space.

 In the final stage of the proposed methodology, 1 Principal Component Analysis (PCA) is employed for contour dimensionality reduction.
 However, we do not elaborate on the nature of the matrix subjected to decomposition.
 In the article under review, PCA is applied to the LSA latent dimensions in such a way that the retained eigenvectors, as determined by Parallel Analysis, have a direct representation in the container space, obviating the need for subsequent identification and orthogonalization.
 Yet, as evident from the findings of this study, these obtained dimensions have limited interpretability.

 Descriptors WordClouds for China's estimated AFS and ATS.
+Note: All terms have been translated.

 Conclusion and future work